yorinasub17/packer-plugin-git-shell/docs/README.md

 - [git-shell](/docs/provisioners/provisioner-git-shell.mdx) - The git-shell provisioner can be used to remotely fetch a provisioner script from git.
 - [git-shell-local](/docs/provisioners/provisioner-git-shell-local.mdx) - The git-shell-local provisioner can be used to remotely fetch a provisioner script from git.
+- [git-shell-file](/docs/provisioners/provisioner-git-shell-file.mdx) - The git-shell-file provisioner can be used to upload a file to the machine being build from git.